JRMurr/JRMurr.github.io/data/blog/updating-a-package-in-nixpkgs.md

 You have now joined the ranks of thankless open source developers!
 Feel free to enjoy the dopamine of the PR being merged.

 If you want some more nix posts I recently wrote a [blog for my job](https://medium.com/immuta-engineering/nix-and-skaffold-for-painless-developer-environments-bec6529ac82f) on how to setup simple nix flakes.

+IF you would like a more in depth video walking through this process [this video](https://www.youtube.com/watch?v=fvj8H5yUKu8) by Jon Ringer is quite good!